Italian participation on the Eastern Front: Aftermath

 Since the beginning of the Italian campaign in Russia, about 30,000 Italians had been killed and another 54,000 would die in captivity.
 By the end of February 1943, the rout of the ARMIR was complete.
 Mussolini then withdrew what remained of his 8th Army from Russian soil.
 The Italian forces in Russia had been reduced to less than 150,000 men, and 34,000 of these were wounded.
-The disaster in Russia was a fierce blow to the power and popularity of the dictator.
-Both sank as the gloomy news soon reached the public in Italy.
+The disaster in Russia was a fierce blow to the power and popularity of the dictator when the gloomy news soon reached the public in Italy.
 Survivors blamed the Fascist political elite and the army generals.
 The survivors said they both had acted irresponsibly by sending a poorly prepared, ill-equipped, and inadequately armed military force to the Russian Front.
-According to veterans, weapons in Italian service were awful: hand grenades rarely went off and rifles and machine guns had to be kept for a long time on a fire to work properly in extreme climatic conditions, thus often not capable of firing in the midst of battle.
+According to veterans, weapons in Italian service were awful: hand grenades rarely went off and rifles and machine guns had to be warmed for a long time over a fire to work properly in the extreme cold, thus often being incapable of firing in the midst of battle.
 The German commanders were accused of sacrificing the Italian divisions, whose withdrawal was supposedly delayed after the Soviet breakthrough, in order to rescue their own troops.

 Throughout 1943, Italy's fortunes worsened.
-On 25 July 1943, Benito Mussolini and his Fascist government were put out of power by King Victor Emmanuel III.
+On 25 July 1943, Benito Mussolini and his Fascist government were removed from power by King Victor Emmanuel III.
 On 8 September, the new Italian government led by the King and Marshal Pietro Badoglio signed an armistice with the Allies.

 Soon, competing Italian armed forces were being raised to fight for both the Allies and the Axis.
-Forces of the Royalist Co-Belligerent Army (Esercito Cobelligerante Italiano, or ECI) were forming in southern Italy.
-Forces of the Fascist National Republican Army (Esercito Nazionale Repubblicano, or ENR) were forming in northern Italy.
+Forces of the Royalist Co-Belligerent Army (Esercito Cobelligerante Italiano, or ECI) were formed in southern Italy, while those of the Fascist National Republican Army (Esercito Nazionale Repubblicano, or ENR) formed in northern Italy.
 The ECI was the army of what was known as "Badoglio's government."
 The ENR was the army of Mussolini's Italian Social Republic (Repubblica Sociale Italiana, or RSI).

 Even after the evacuation of the Italian troops from Russia and even after the armistice in 1943, some ENR units remained on the Eastern Front fighting for the Axis.
-There were five specialized 'smoke cover' battalions, serving in defense of Baltic ports of Swinemünde, Gotenhafen, Pillau and Stettin, plus one at the Grossborn proving ground.
-In addition, the 834th Field Hospital continued to operate in Russia, as well as the battalion "IX Settembre"; a small unit that fought alongside the Brandenburgers in East Prussia for a brief period of time.
+There were five specialized 'smoke cover' battalions defending the Baltic ports of Swinemünde, Gotenhafen, Pillau and Stettin, plus one at the Grossborn proving ground.
+In addition, the 834th Field Hospital continued to operate in Russia, as well as the battalion "IX Settembre"; a small unit that fought alongside the Brandenburgers in East Prussia for a brief period.